AlekSmola/Flickr-Image-Downloader-GUI/README.md

     You have to share downloaded images just after downloading them!

 ## Other tabs are to be implemented
+- Debug for debugging the downloaded images
+- Info which I should've implemented first
+- maybe an importer to not loose links of the images upon closing the app
 </br>

 # 4. Debugging